 Godzilla vs Mechagodzilla II

 The Heisei series started with such promise.
-The first two instalments were an entertaining and credible platform to launch a brand new kind of Godzilla.
+The first two installments were an entertaining and credible platform to launch a brand new kind of Godzilla.
 The Return of Godzilla and Godzilla vs Biollante promised an ongoing narrative focused on topical science fact and speculative science fiction.
 Unfortunately once Biollante tanked this idea evaporated.
 With the franchise thrashing about in search of a consistent sense of identity, Toho decided to grasp for reductive nostalgia.
 Godzilla vs Mechagodzilla II starts off well with the in-universe equivalent of the United Nations raising the sunken remains of Mecha King Ghidorah in order to plunder its futuristic robo-tech.
 When Godzilla next attacks, they will have a mechanical facsimile ready to fight back.
 Mankind is finally going on the offensive.

 The stage is set for a military minded Godzilla sequel focused on first-response combatants and evolving anti-kaiju technology.
-This excitement quickly evaporates.
+This excitement quickly dissipates.
 Unfortunately, our guide into this world is a lanky moron that sleeps through Godzilla defence class, abandons his post, and is obsessed with Pteranodons.
 Why are we focusing on this guy over psychic mainstay Miki Saegusa?
 Her sympathetic relationship with the King of Monsters could have been an interesting way into an all-out Godzilla war.
 Instead we get a bumbling oaf blackmailing his way to the top.
 Having desperately leafed through a book of Showa tropes to find something, anything, that has worked before, the producers of Mechagodzilla II have arrived at the lobotomised nonsense of Jun Fukuda.